coreylowman/dfdx/README.md

 You will need to install Intel MKL on your own from [this page](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-download.html).
 It's pretty easy!

-[build.rs](build.rs) will usefully fail if you don't have the correct path/environment variables.
+[build.rs](build.rs) will fail helpfully if you don't have the correct path/environment variables.

 ## Features